Hudson Italia: X-161 prototype

 A single four-door sedan prototype (dubbed X-161 for Spring's 161st experimental prototype) powered with the Hornet engine was also constructed.
 This was a much larger car based not on the compact Jet, but on the full-sized Hornet.
 It delivered good performance and employed many of the features of the Italia, though its ornamentation was somewhat more subdued.
 It was also built in Italy by Carrozzeria Touring as a working prototype for Hudson's replacement of its step-down models.
-The X-161 is also described to be the last "real" Hudson.
+The X-161 is also described as the last "real" Hudson.

 Legacy

 The Hudson Italia gained international recognition, but only 25 of these stylish models were produced, in addition to the single prototype.
 The automobile was Hudson's "last gasp for an image-building smash hit."

 The authors of the book 365 Cars You Must Drive wrote that the decision represented "going for broke" in that it would bring benefits if the car was successful in the marketplace and would help lift sales for the company.
 In retrospect, the Italia was one of the "disasters" for the automaker, but represented "typical product development in the automobile industry" at the time.

-The Italia's massive grille design was later adapted on the 1956 Hudson that was introduced after the merger of the two companies.
+Italia's massive grille design was later adapted on the 1956 Hudson that was introduced after the merger of the two companies.

 Automobile collector, Gordon Apker, described the Italia's looks: "It's the 50s; it's Flash Gordon, it's Italian drama on an American platform."